lyushisyan/lyushisyan.github.io/_posts/2026-06-22-rough-boundaries-phonon-transport.md

 The expression conveys two important ideas: long-wavelength phonons average over small features more effectively, and grazing incidence tends to remain more specular.
 Yet it retains only roughness amplitude explicitly; it does not fully encode correlation length, periodicity, or the angular distribution after reflection.
 Replacing the entire real surface by a constant $p$ removes even the wavelength and incidence-angle selectivity.

-In our work on unsmooth silicon nanowires, a Soffer specularity parameter within a Fuchs–Sondheimer framework was used to examine how diameter, temperature, and technologically realistic surface roughness jointly affect conductivity.
+In our work on rough silicon nanowires, a Soffer specularity parameter within a Fuchs–Sondheimer framework was used to examine how diameter, temperature, and technologically realistic surface roughness jointly affect conductivity.
 A subsequent reflection model for a periodically rough boundary included both phase loss and angular deviation and showed that the high-frequency specularity need not vary monotonically with frequency.
 The lesson is not simply that one complicated formula should replace a simpler one.
 It is that **once a boundary has definite spatial structure, reflection is jointly controlled by wavelength, amplitude, period, and incidence angle.**

 ## From diffuse reflection to multiple scattering, interference, and localization